jmarkowski/keyloggerd/README.md

 $ sudo ./keyloggerd
 ```

-At this point two things were created in the working directory:
+This results in two files being created:

-1. A `keyloggerd.pid` file was created containing the PID of the daemon
+1. `/var/run/keyloggerd.pid` containing the PID of the daemon
-2. A `key.log` file that is now logging the keys pressed
+2. `/tmp/key.log` that is now logging the keys pressed

 If you find that nothing is getting logged to `key.log`, no matter how many keys
 you bash, you may need to change your input device.
 For example: